PennyLaneAI/catalyst/runtime/README.rst

 Backend Devices
 ===============

-A new device can be added to the list of supported ones in the runtime by implementing the quantum device API.
+New device backends for the runtime can be realized by implementing the quantum device interface.
-The following table shows the runtime official backend devices along with supported features:
+The following table shows the available devices along with supported features:

 .. list-table::
    :widths: 25 25 25